ahsanrazatalpur/Class-assignment/README.md

-# !st semester C language assignment
- here is our first semseter c language assignment provided by our HOD sir Krishan
+Here is my all assignent provided by professors